quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/January/week4.md

 - 10:30 AM: Created seperate branches.
 Pulled the latest master, done rebase, pushed the commits in the remote branches and submitted the PR's from each.
 - 11:00 AM: New dependencies in the latest master, therefore rebuilding the containers and fixing it.
 - 12:20 PM: Added shortcut for `Enable Esc to reset view`.
 Issue can be closed after review. (#66).
+- 1:30  PM: Installed horizontal and vertical sliders on the material's preview image (#57)

 ## **Wednesday: January 24**
 - 9:00  AM:   Continuing the thread `Enable Esc to reset view #66`